Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Shadows and photon spheres with static spherical accretions

 where $\nu _o$ is the frequency observed and $dl_{prop}$ is the proper length as measured in the frame comoving with acceleration, the ratio of $\nu_o$ and $\nu_e$ is the redshift factor $g$.
 For a static spherically symmetric black hole, we have $g=\sqrt{f(r)}$.
 And in this spacetime, we can easily obtain

 where $+$ and $-$ correspond to the case that the photon approaches and leaves the black hole respectively.

 Combining the Eqs. (\ref{jv}), (\ref{Intensity}) and (\ref{lpp}), we can get the specific intensity $I(b)$ with impact parameter $b$.
 Then use it to investigate different coefficient $\gamma$ with static spherical accretion in Fig. \ref{Graphic of Gamma}.
 The coefficient $\gamma$ affects the intensity's decay rate.
-As $b$ increases, the intensity ramps up first when $b<b_{ph}$, then reaches a peak at $b_{ph}$, finally drops rapidly to smaller values.
+As $b$ increases, the intensity ramps up first when $b<b_{ph}$, then reaches a peak at $b_{ph}$, and finally drops rapidly to the bottom.
 For $b=b_{ph}$, the photon revolves around the black hole several times, causing the observed intensity to be maximal.
 However, due to the limitation of calculation accuracy and the logarithmic form of the intensity, the actual calculated intensity will never reach infinity \cite{Black Hole Shadows}.
-For $b>b_{ph}$, the density of light sources in the accretion goes small, then the observed intensity vanishes for large enough $b$.
+For $b>b_{ph}$, the density of light sources in the accretion reduces, and then the observed intensity vanishes for large enough $b$.
 So the coefficient $\gamma$ does not impact the intrinsic properties of spacetime geometry, which means the peak of the specific intensity is always located at $b=b_{ph}$.
 For convenience, the images of specific intensity below are all fixed with $\gamma=0.03$.

 The observed specific intensities and shadows for different parameter $a$ are plotted in Fig. \ref{Observed specific intensities} with $\omega_q=-2/3$ and $\alpha =0.01$.
 For the specific intensity in Fig. \ref{ina}, the string clouds parameter $a$ affects the maximum value of specific intensity and the radius of the photon sphere, which is consistent with the analysis in Table. \ref{Table 2}.
-As the parameter $a$ increases, the radius of the cosmological horizon $r_c$ gets small rapidly which causes the upper limit of the integration gets small.
-Moreover, the lower limit of the integration $r_h$ also gets large, albeit slowly.
-The result is that the geodesics of photons become short rapidly with $a$ increasing which causes the average specific intensity gets smaller.
+As the parameter $a$ increases, the radius of the cosmological horizon $r_c$ decreases rapidly which causes the upper limit of the integration to reduce and the lower limit of the integration $r_h$ to get larger, albeit slowly.
+The result is that the geodesics of photons shortens rapidly with $a$ increasing which leads to a smaller average specific intensity.